-Savvy companies realize that customers are learning to expect more and, in the era of the Internet, have more access to choice than ever before.
+Savvy companies realize that customers are learning to expect more and, due to the Internet, have more access to choices than ever before.
 Northwestern Professor Ranjay Gulati and Booz Allen Hamilton consultant David Kletter published a detailed study outlining that while 59 percent of companies found meeting customer expectations was a significant challenge in the past, 84 percent now consider it to be a significant challenge today.
 The combination of more discerning customers and companies' relentless pursuits of cost reduction and commoditization have led to more customers falling into that disappointed category.
-At Joie de Vivre, I'm often heard reciting one of my core beliefs: "Disappointment is the natural result of badly managed expectations."
+I'm often heard reciting one of my core beliefs: "Disappointment is the natural result of badly managed expectations."
 Human beings are wired for disappointment if their expectations are not well managed.